Section 1 Eligibility

 2.4 A registered team member must be listed on the team roster by the Team Manager, have signed the required waiver, and submitted the waiver to be filed by the Team Manager with the Lake Bemidji Dragon Boat Festival.

-2.5 Teams are allowed a maximum of 25 registered members, comprising of: one drummer, one Lake Bemidji Dragon Boat Festival qualified steers-person, 20 paddlers, and three alternates.
+2.5 Teams are allowed a maximum of 25 registered members, comprising of: one drummer, one qualified steers-person provided by the Lake Bemidji Dragon Boat Festival, 20 paddlers, and three alternates.
 Of any of the above, one person must be registered as the Team Manager.

 2.6 Each team must have a drummer.

 2.7 A qualified steers-person will be provided by the Lake Bemidji Dragon Boat Festival.
 No exceptions.

 2.8 At its discretion, the Lake Bemidji Dragon Boat Festival may at any time require a check of crew members against their team rosters.

 2.9 Team Managers shall ensure that only registered team members participate in on-water activities.
 Any team permitting a non-registered person to participate in any on-water activity shall be subject to disqualification and may be prohibited from further on-water participation, subject to the discretion of the Lake Bemidji Dragon Boat Festival.